Recreate the street

 The scheme’s main objective was to provide a friendly and welcoming space that could be enjoyed ...Read more

-Previously New Road was a dull and neglected link in Brighton city centre.
-Despite the two ...Read more
+New Road was a dull and neglected link in Brighton.
+It's now a ‘shared space’, boasting a redesigned surface, the removal of clutter and seating.Read more